Series: Flame in the Mist #1

 Having loved Ahdieh’s debut The Wrath and the Dawn, her new project had been thrown onto my TBR before it was even announced what its content was going to be.
 When I heard it was a story with a feudal Japanese-inspired setting, pitched as a mash-up of 47 Ronin and my favourite Disney Mulan, I was beyond excited for Flame in the Mist.
 I don’t know who, for the love of God, pitched this as a Mulan retelling, because except for the girl disguised as a boy, this was nothing like Mulan.

-Though this book had me well-entertained, Flame in the Mist did not reach the expectations I had built up for this anticipated release.
-The book’s strong suit was its character dynamics, its feminist touch, and its world-building.
-I’m also a tremendous fan of the girl-disguised-as-boy narrative.
-However, there’s potential for improvement for almost every element of the book, be it the depth of the characters, the substance of the plot, or the storytelling.
+Though this book had me well-entertained, Flame in the Mist did not meet my expectations for this anticipated release.
+The book’s strong suit was its character dynamics, its feminist touch, and its setting.
+I’m also a big fan of the girl-disguised-as-boy narrative.
+However, there’s a lot potential for improvement, be it the depth of the characterisations, the substance of the plot, or the storytelling.
 The storyline was unoriginal and shared unmistakable similarities with Ahdieh’s previous work.
 I could have lived with that had the plot not been so painfully predictable sometimes.